Dr. Dooreck with Zoeya Gordon

 According to Harvard Health Publishing, the brain directly affects our stomach.
 In the same way, our intestines can send signals to our brains.

-The gut contains its own nervous system, called the enteric nervous system, which sends signals to the brain.
-This system is responsible for regulating various functions such as digestion, immune system response, and nutrient absorption.
+The gut contains its nervous system, called the enteric nervous system, which sends signals to the brain.
+This system regulates various functions such as digestion, immune system response, and nutrient absorption.

 What hormones are involved?